FileCache Swiftlet

 Usage Monitoring and Statistics

-The Swiftlet maintains detailed usage statistics for each active cache, including the number of files, total cache size, active uploads, and active downloads.
-For each upload or download in progress, detailed metrics such as file name, file size, transferred size, transfer speed (MB/sec), and percent complete are tracked.
-These statistics are updated at a configurable interval and are available via the management interface.
+The FileCache Swiftlet maintains detailed usage statistics for each cache and active transfer session.
+The usage entity list tracks the number of files, total cache size, active uploads/downloads, and per-session metrics such as file name, size, transferred amount, transfer speed, and percent complete.
+These statistics are updated at the interval specified by collect-interval and are visible in the management UI.

 Configuration Example: